bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ### Dependency Management
 All controllers, facades, services, converters, populators, and data access objects are declared/defined as beans.
 By default, all beans run as singletons unless specified.
-Beans can depend on other beans as all its dependencies are declared in the same extension as the bean or in the extension's dependencies.
+Beans can depend on other beans as all its dependencies are declared in the same extension as the bean or the extension's dependencies.

 Dependencies between extensions are declared in the **extensioninfo.xml** of an extension.

-All bean declarations are either **xml** based definitions done in the ***-spring.xml**  or in the ***-web-spring.xml** files or as **annoation** based done in the class definition.
+All bean declarations are either **xml** based definitions done in the ***-spring.xml**  or in the ***-web-spring.xml** files or as **annotation**-based done in the class definition.

 Any definition mechanism can be adopted depending on needs.
 It is advisable to adopt a single mechanism for uniformint.
 Controller beans are defined almost exclusively as annotation based beans except when overriding.
 This needs to be understood as the sequencing of the definitions can impact expected behavior.